Customer Satisfaction

 CSAT customer feedback

-Market analyzes agree that customer satisfaction is a key indicator to be measured, capable of generating a predictive meaning of the company’s performance as 91% of unsatisfied customers change supplier.
+Market analyzes agree that satisfaction is a key indicator to measure, capable of generating a predictive meaning of the company’s performance as 91% of unsatisfied customers change supplier.
 Measuring customer satisfaction becomes all the more crucial if we consider that 96% of dissatisfied customers do not complain , so it leaves no warning to the company about its future behavior.

 On the other hand, market research shows that loyal customers make a business grow faster than sales and marketing.